Tenari/lifting/basic_bodybuilding.md

 #### Advanced Training

+A large part of advanced training centers around fatigue management.
+The distinction between local (limited to one muscle group) fatigue and systemic (total body) fatigue becomes relevant.
+It may be that in order to progress on everything at once, your muscles require so much total work that the sum of the local fatigues will exceed your systemic fatigue.
+This is where the concept of fatigue rationing or management comes in, and you basically have to pick some body parts to just put on maintenance volume and other body parts to actually seek progression on, and then rotate through which muscles are being progressed.

 ##### Shoulders

 the goal of the shoulder exercises is to target the side and rear delts since the front delts will be getting plenty of stimulation from bench pressing and other chest exercises.
 The overhead standing press, despite being super fun and cool and alpha chad is also overkill if you're bench pressing + doing isolation biceps+triceps work.